How To Select The Right Length Coilovers

 Check Collapsed Length

-• Collapse your suspension until it hits the bump stop
+• Compress your suspension until the chassis is resting on bump stops

 • If you have rubber bump stops measure how far they can collapsed until they’re metal to metal

-• Measure eye to eye length on the shock mount
+• Measure eye to eye length on the shock mounts

 • Subtract the metal to metal distance from the eye to eye shock mount distance, this is your maximum collapsed length